hananeouhammouch/MLPipelineinAzure/README.md

 4. Compare the best performing model between the two created solutions based on their Accuracy

-**The best model is described below  :**
+**The best model is  :**

-The best performing model "VotingEnsemble" with the Accuracy of "0.
+The best performing model "VotingEnsemble" with the Accuracy of **0.
-92014" was the result of the Auto ML run.
+92014** was the result of the Auto ML run.